iter8-tools/iter8/mkdocs/docs/metrics/builtin.md

 | iter8-system | latency-95th-percentile | Gauge | 95th percentile response latency |
 | iter8-system | latency-99th-percentile | Gauge | 99th percentile response latency |

-## Collecting builtin metrics
+## Collecting built-in metrics
-Use the [`metrics/collect` task](../reference/tasks/metrics-collect.md) in an experiment to collect builtin metrics for your app/ML model versions.
+Use the [`metrics/collect` task](../reference/tasks/metrics-collect.md) in an experiment to collect built-in metrics for your app/ML model versions.

 ## Example
-For an example of an experiment that uses builtin metrics, look inside the Knative experiment in [this tutorial](../../tutorials/knative/testing-strategies/conformance/#5-launch-experiment).
+For an example of an experiment that uses built-in metrics, look inside the Knative experiment in [this tutorial](../../tutorials/knative/testing-strategies/conformance/#5-launch-experiment).